DeepDyve

 DeepDyve is a commercial website that sells access to scientific and scholarly articles.
 A user can buy PDFs of individual papers or get a subscription that offers unlimited reading access to papers from publishers in their network, which includes publishers like Wiley, Springer Nature, JAMA, and Wolters Kluwer.

 Content

 According to DeepDyve's website and other related materials, there are about 150 publishers in the DeepDyve network; notably, this doesn't include Elsevier/Science Direct, which ended its partnership with DeepDyve in April 2020.
-Some of the publishers are:
+Some of the notable publishers are: